ArtyuiCraft/FuzionLaunch/README.md

 ## Plugins

-Plugins can be installed in the `plugins` folder that is located at `~/.config/fuzion/plugins/`.
+Plugins can be installed in the `plugins` folder that is located at `~/.config/fuzion/plugins/` plugins that are prefixed with a underscore are seen as libraries and are not loaded on start.

 ### Plugin Creation